hotosm/docs/docs/projects/tools-summary.md

 Drone TM is the newest tool being developed by HOT.

-It's purpose is to fill the gap of reliable, high-quality, base imagery that can be used during the digitisation process.
+It's purpose is to fill the gap of reliable, high-quality, base imagery that can be used during the digitization process.

 Given an AOI, an area can be subdivided into task areas and flight plans generated for each users specific drone.